conmiga1/ros2-chat/README.md

-# ROS 2 Chatbot — Alice & Bob
+# ROS 2 Bot Communication — Alice & Bob

 Two ROS 2 nodes that hold a scripted conversation using a custom service.